BDC Hamburger Icon

 How can companies take advantage of renewable resources?

-Generate your own renewable energy
+Generate your own renewable energy.

-Support the generation of renewable energy
+Support the generation of renewable energy.

-Use electric-powered vehicles
+Use electric-powered vehicles.

-Use recycled packaging
+Use recycled packaging.

-Encourage reuse of packaging and products
+Encourage reuse of packaging and products.

-The green energy movement in the corporate world
+Examples of the green energy movement in the corporate world

 Sensitivity toward global warming is increasing worldwide and some big companies claim to be functioning entirely on green energy to reduce carbon emissions and do their part to save the planet.
 Here are some examples of companies that use renewable resources in their operations.